mail-in-a-box/mailinabox/README.md

 **On the remote Nextcloud**

-Copy the file `setup/mods.available/remote-nextcloud-use-miab.sh` to the Nextcloud box and run it.
+Copy the file `setup/mods.available/remote-nextcloud-use-miab.sh` to the Nextcloud box and run it as root.
 This will configure Nextcloud's "LDAP user and group backend" with the MiaB-LDAP details and ensure the contacts and calendar apps are installed. *This does not replace or alter your ability to log into Nextcloud with any existing local Nextcloud accounts.
 It only allows MiaB-LDAP users to log into Nextcloud using their MiaB-LDAP credentials.*

 **Additional Firewall Rule**